Bipolar is a mental disorder characterized by extreme shifts in mood, with fluctuations in energy and activity levels.

 A patient with bipolar disorder has severe fluctuations in mood - from depression to mania.
 Usually, moods are normal in between the peaks and troughs.

 Bipolar disorder has nothing to do with the ups and downs we all experience in life; it is much more severe, debilitating, and incapacitating.

 Fortunately, it is treatable, and with proper care and the right medication, patients can perform well at work and academically and lead full, productive lives.

 An estimated 2.9 percent of Americans are diagnosed with bipolar disorder and more than half of all cases start when patients are aged 15-25.
 Males and females are affected equally.

 Causes of bipolar disorder

-The National Institutes of Mental Health3 says most experts agree that bipolar disorder has no single cause.
+Most experts agree that bipolar disorder has no single cause.
 It is more likely the result of many factors acting together.